 Your other fighters are called sidekicks.
-Heroes may have multiple sidekicks, a single sidekick, or no sidekicks at all.
+In this set, only Doctor Strange has a sidekick, Wong.
+(Heroes in other sets may have multiple sidekicks, a single sidekick, or no sidekicks at all.)
 Sidekicks are represented by tokens that move around on the battlefield.